S3 method for parameters_model

 , values with more decimal places thandigits

-are printed in scientific notation.- groups
+are printed in scientific notation.- format

 Named list, can be used to group parameters in the printed output.
 List elements may either be character vectors that match the name of those parameters that belong to one group, or list elements can be row numbers of those parameter rows that should belong to one group.
 The names of the list elements will be used as group names, which will be inserted as "header row".
 A possible use case might be to emphasize focal predictors and control variables, see 'Examples'.
 Parameters will be re-ordered according to the order used in